-^{1.
-2022} adjustments reflect \$428.7 million for a non-cash impairment of the Sperry® trade name and the Sweaty Betty® trade name and goodwill, \$9.1 million for reorganization costs, \$33.7 million of environmental and other related costs net of recoveries, \$3.7 million of costs associated with Sweaty Betty® integration and \$0.8 million of receivables securitization transaction costs, partially offset by \$90.0 gain on the sale of the Champion trademarks.
-2021 adjustments reflect \$56.4 million of environmental and other related costs net of recoveries, \$34.3 million of debt extinguishment costs, \$18.7 million of costs associated with the acquisition of Sweaty Betty® and \$1.8 million for non-cash impairment related to one of the Company's joint ventures.
-2020 adjustments reflect \$222.2 million for a non-cash impairment of the Sperry® trade name, \$37.7 million of expenses related to the COVID-19 pandemic including \$10.9 million of severance expenses, \$8.5 million of credit loss expenses, \$4.9 million of inventory charges, \$3.9 million of arifeight charges related to production delays, \$3.6 million of facility exit costs and \$5.9 million of other costs, \$5.5 million of debt extinguishment costs and \$1.1 million of environmental and other related costs net of recoveries.
+1. 2022 adjustments reflect \$428.7 million for a non-cash impairment of the Sperry® trade name and the Sweaty Betty® trade name and goodwill, \$9.1 million for reorganization costs, \$33.7 million of environmental and other related costs net of recoveries, \$3.7 million of costs associated with Sweaty Betty® integration and \$0.8 million of receivables securitization transaction costs, partially offset by \$90.0 gain on the sale of the Champion trademarks.
+2021 adjustments reflect \$56.4 million of environmental and other related costs net of recoveries, \$3.4.3 million of debt extinguishment costs, \$1.8.7 million of costs associated with the acquisition of Sweaty Betty® and \$1.8 million for non-cash impairment related to one of the Company's joint ventures.
+2020 adjustments reflect \$22.2 million for a non-cash impairment of the Sperry® trade name, \$3.7.7 million of expenses related to the COVID-19 pandemic including \$10.9 million of facility exit costs and \$5.9 million of other costs, \$5.5 million of abet extinguishment costs and \$1.1 million of environmental and other related.